svip-lab/IVOS-W/README.md

 The results will be stored in `results/{VOS}/{setting}/{dataset}/{method}/summary.json`

-**Note**: The results may fluctuate slightly with different version of *networkx*, which used by davisinteractive to generate simulated scribbles.
+**Note**: The results may fluctuate slightly with different versions of *networkx*, which is used by davisinteractive to generate simulated scribbles.

 ## Training